section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 #### train_test_split

-We use this method to split our dataset into two sets, train set and test set.
+We use this method to split our dataset into two sets, train set, and test set.

 #### TfidfVectorizer